 The General Plan explicitly encourages preservation of the county's natural resources, and states that future growth should be accommodated only while ensuring that this growth occurs within the sustainable capacity of these resources.
-Due to the complementary nature of the General Plan and the GSP, implementation of the GSP is anticipated to be consistent with the General Plan's goals and policies.

 The county was expected to grow between 0.44-1% per year from 2013 through 2018, an increase of approximately 12,000 persons over the five-year period and is expected to grow by over 41,000 from 2010 to 2030 (County of San Luis Obispo, 2014).
 These growth estimates are County-wide and the General Plan does not specify how much growth, if any, is expected to occur within the Basin.
 Ensuring sustainable management of the basin through implementation of the GSP will be critical in terms of supporting projected population growth in the county while maintaining sustainable groundwater levels in the basin.